quicwg/base-drafts/draft-ietf-quic-transport.md

 packet that lists the QUIC version selected by the client.

-How to perform version negotiation is left as future work defined by future versions of QUIC.
-In particular, that future work will ensure robustness against version downgrade attacks; see {{version-downgrade}}.
+How to perform version negotiation is left as future work defined by future standards-track specifications.
+In particular, that future work will ensure robustness against version downgrade attacks; see
+{{version-downgrade}}.
+New versions of QUIC (including non-standards-track versions) might be specified prior to the availability of a version negotiation mechanism.
+Until a version negotiation mechanism is available, new versions of QUIC MUST respond to Version Negotiation packets as specified above.

 ### Version Negotiation Between Draft Versions